MAKE YOUR FAMILY VACATION MEMORIES LAST

-But, preserving those memories and reliving them aren’t as difficult as you think.
+But, preserving those memories and reliving them isn’t as difficult as you think.

 Studies show that visual, verbal, smell and taste help recall memories.
-Ever hear a song, or have the smell of honeysuckle that transports you back to a magical moment in your childhood?
+Ever hear a song, or have the scent of honeysuckle transport you back to a magical moment in your childhood?
 You can use these same cues to create everlasting, great memories of your family vacations for your kids (and yourself, bonus!!) for years to come.

-Sure, photos, we all know that photos are memory builders.
-But with smart phones and social media we have thousands of images socked away on our phones and Facebook, Instagram etc., but are we using these pictures to the best of their use?
+Sure, photos, we all know that pictures are memory builders.
+But with smartphones and social media, we have thousands of images socked away on our phones and Facebook, Instagram etc., but are we using these pictures to the best of their use?

 Who really looks at them again?
-And no, very few of us are going to print them out and put them in photo albums circa 1980?
-Not me, and I was a verified photo album geek!!
-However, what you can do is load up some of your faves as screen savers for your wide screen TV, laptops, tablets and smart phones.
+And no, very few of us will print them out and put them in photo albums circa 1980?
+Not me, and I was a verified photo album geek!
+However, what you can do is load up some of your faves as screen savers for your widescreen TV, laptops, tablets and smartphones.

-I suggest the TV because then everyone gets to see the revolving photo album which can spark conversation, thus leading to solidifying the memories even more.
+I suggest the TV because everyone gets to see the revolving photo album, which can spark conversation, thus solidifying the memories even more.

-So when we return from a vacation (okay, when I say we, I mean my techie husband), loads up some of the best shots from the trip to our screen saver for the TV.
-Now when we turn off our TV, photos scroll through and even on busy days we can see our happy vacationing faces in high-def.
+So when we return from vacation (okay, when I say we, I mean my techie husband), loads up some of the best shots from the trip to our screen saver for the TV.
+When we turn off our TV, photos scroll through, and even on busy days, we can see our happy vacationing faces in high-def.

-Of course, I also recommend printing out just a few pics and putting into frames, or blowing up into a canvas for your kids’ room.
+Of course, I also recommend printing out just a few pics and putting it into frames or blowing up into a canvas for your kids’ room.
 Maybe even buy a souvenir picture frame to create a more tactile memory.
 It’s a twofer!!

 Make a vacation playlist!
-We are a very music friendly family.
-My husband codes to music, I write to music, our son plays his from his iPhone in his cruiser cupholder like a mod version of the 80s ghetto blaster.
+We are a very music-friendly family.
+My husband is a software engineer and codes to music, I write to music, our son plays music on his iPhone in his cruiser cupholder like a mod version of the 80s ghetto blaster.
 Spotify is on much of the day in our house.
-Plus, I like to make playlists (a throw back to my mixtape days of yore), so this last vacation I got the idea of making one for our trip to Italy.
-It’s been on loop for both me and my son since we got home.
-While we were out I used Shazam to capture songs in restaurants, gelato shops, cafes and even some museums, then created a playlist on Spotify from there.
-You can link Shazam and Spotify making it easy to create a playlist from the songs you hear.
-Watching my son’s face with his lips curled in a little smile, bobbing his head to the beat of his Italy playlist, I can only hope that when he hears these songs years later they will transport him back in time.
+Plus, I like to make playlists (a throwback to my mixtape days of yore), so this last vacation, I got the idea of making one for our Italy trip.
+It’s been on loop for both my son and me since we got home.
+While we were out, I used Shazam to capture songs in restaurants, gelato shops, cafes and even some museums, then created a playlist on Spotify from there.
+You can link Shazam and Spotify, making it easy to create a playlist from the songs you hear.
+Watching my son’s face with his lips curled in a little smile, bobbing his head to the beat of his Italy playlist, I can only hope that when he hears these songs years later, they will transport him back in time.

 Plus, scientists have found that the brain “…links music, memories, and emotions” through a “hub” known as the medial prefrontal cortex, according to Dr. Petr Janata and his team.
-In fact, a multitude of research shows the positive effects of music on the brain, from helping with everything from ADD to Alzheimer’s patients, so let it play I say, get connected and dance around the living room or cruise the neighborhood blasting your iPhone. 🙂
+Much research shows the positive effects of music on the brain, from helping with everything from ADD to Alzheimer’s patients, so let it play, I say, get connected and dance around the living room or cruise the neighborhood blasting your iPhone.

 TASTE AND SMELL

-Basil, honeysuckle, lavender, dried up pine needles, were on our trip.
-Tastes and connect with the brain too and maybe recreating these aren’t as easy as the two above, but if you like to cook or garden then add these elements to your repertoire.
+Basil, honeysuckle, lavender, dried up pine needles were on our trip.
+Flavors connect with the brain, and maybe recreating these aren’t as easy as the two above, but if you like to cook or garden, add these elements to your repertoire.
 Try making a dish or dessert you had on vacation together and see what conversations these stir up.

-You took the time, energy and money to plan a summer vacation, now it’s time to get your ROI.
-So take just a little more time when you get home to put together a little family vacation montage for lasting memories and some family bonding.
+You took the time, energy and money to plan a summer vacation; now it’s time to get your ROI.
+So take just a little more time when you get home to put together a short family vacation montage for lasting memories and some family bonding.